The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Both are made with mahogany bodies and hand-set mahogany necks.

 - Both guitars have rosewood fingerboards with block inlays and 22 frets.

-- They both weigh in around 8.5 pounds.
+- They both weigh in at around 8.5 pounds.
 (This will vary slightly.)

 - The PlusTop has a thin maple veneer you can see through the paint.
 This does not impact sound much, if at all.

-- The Standard comes in basic, solid colors, where the PlusTop comes in nice burst finishes.
+- The Standard comes in basic, solid colors, whereas the PlusTop comes in nice burst finishes.
 It’s a matter of choice, and neither is better.

 - The PlusTop is a more expensive guitar, typically to the tune of about $100, give or take.

 Les Paul Custom PRO